 We can only deduct the discounts from the client account codes (sometimes called “TPIDs”) linked to your pricing schedule.
 Please notify us if you open a new TPID, so we can link it to the correct pricing schedule.

 Items franked using a Digital Postal Meter (“DPM”) do not receive the discounts in your pricing schedule.
 Those items will be charged at the rates set out in the relevant DPM package.

 If we re-weigh or re-measure your item, we may charge any higher applicable cost to your account.
 Our decision as to weight or measurement is final.

-Any change in card rates will normally be effective from 1 July in that year, but we may change your discount(s) at any time (but we won’t do this more often than once in any 12 month period).
+We may change our card rates at any time on 30 days’ notice .
 As noted in clause 11 of the General Terms, if you don't want to pay the new prices, you can stop using our Services from the date the new prices apply.